 - Land Transaction Activity: The Company continued to execute its strategic business plan of monetizing its undeveloped land portfolio and redeploying the proceeds into income-producing assets in a tax-efficient manner.
 The Board recognized that expeditiously monetizing the Company's land portfolio at accretive pricing levels is, at this stage of the Company's lifecycle, of paramount importance for increasing shareholder value.
 The feedback we receive from shareholders overwhelmingly supports this conclusion.
 As a result, for 2017, 40% of the potential cash incentive payout was based on land transaction activity, which was allocated 30% to actual gross proceeds from land sales that closed in 2017, and 10% to new land transaction contracts entered into in 2017.
 Qualifying transactions were required to be at pricing levels that were accretive based on per-parcel pricing established and approved by the Compensation Committee during the first 90 days of the year, or otherwise pursuant to a transaction approved in advance by the Board. - Investment Activity: As the Company executes its strategic business plan of monetizing its land portfolio and investing the proceeds in income properties, management's effective redeployment of land sales proceeds is critical to the long-term success of the Company.
 For 2017, 20% of the potential cash incentive payout was to be determined based on management's execution of investment transactions at return rates approved by the Board, or transactions otherwise approved by the Board. - Financial Performance of Investment Portfolio: The Company has successfully converted a large portion of its land portfolio to income-producing investments.
 Management's oversight and value maximizing activities with respect to this portfolio continues to increase in importance as the Company executes its strategic business plan.
-For 2017, 20% of the potential cash incentive payout was to be determined based on the productivity of our portfolio of income-producing assets, as measured by Total Net Operating Income (defined as total revenues less the direct cost of revenues) for all of the Company's operating segments (Income Property Operations, Commercial Loan Investments, Real Estate Operations, Golf Operations, and Agricultural and Other) but excluding the revenues and related direct cost of revenues for Land Transactions.
+For 2017, 20% of the potential cash incentive payout was to be determined based on the productivity of our portfolio of income-producing assets, which is defined as Total Net Operating Income and is calculated by aggregating the revenues of each of the operating segments presented on the face of the Company's consolidated statement of operations, including Income Properties, Interest Income from Commercial Loan Investments, Golf Operations, Agricultural and Other Income, and our Real Estate Operations, and subtracting from that total both the total direct cost of revenues from the operating segments noted above, also as presented on the face of the Company's consolidated statement of operations, as well as, the total identified as the "Gain on Sale" provided in footnote 4 entitled 'Land and Development Costs and Subsurface Interests' included in the footnotes to the consolidated statements, which is a component of the results of the Real Estate Operations presented in the Company's consolidated statement of operations.